Why You Should Trust Your Intuition and Choose Happy

 I’ve had some short runs, but that was my shortest stint, ever.

-What I didn’t anticipate, though, was that staying home would trigger my insecurities regarding making money, having a career, and self-esteem.
+But what I didn’t prepare for, was how staying home would trigger my insecurities regarding making money, having a career, and self-esteem.

 Money Is Still Defining My Self-Worth